sqbqamar/SporeUNet/README.md

 - Run the script by typing the following command:

---`python cmd_predictor.py path/to/input/image.jpg path/to/output/directory`
+`python cmd_predictor.py path/to/input/image.jpg path/to/output/directory`

--Replace `path/to/input/image.jpg` with the path to the image you want to process and `path/to/output/directory` with the path to the directory where you want to save the output.
+Replace `path/to/input/image.jpg` with the path to the image you want to process and `path/to/output/directory` with the path to the directory where you want to save the output.

 ## Run code with Binder